flimflam-austin/hugo-cms-test/site/content/quick_reads/20190905-18-09-26-qq/index.md

     _key: card-3-a98b09f0-581b-4b2b-a8e8-8a202914a8a1
   - order: 3
     body: >-
-      > ‘It’s a feasible, viable and a safe option.’
+      > "It’s a feasible, viable and a safe option."